sunlightlabs/sunlightlabs/guides/welcome.md

 ## Version Control

 We use [Git](http://git-scm.com) for source code management and pushes to production.
 You should become proficient in Git if you're not already.
 Please visit our [Sunlight Labs GitHub account](https://github.com/sunlightlabs) for public and some private (likely soon-to-be-public) projects.
-Internal or private projects can be accessed at [our internal gitlab server](https://gitlab.sunlightlabs.com).

 ## Supplies